michaelchadwick/daaaaave/README.md

 `/?http_code=404`

-returns an HTTP response with the chosen code and an appropriate message:
+returns an HTTP response as JSON with the chosen code and an appropriate message:

 ``` json
 {